microbus-io/fabric/docs/blocks/layers.md

 [Distributed tracing](../blocks/distrib-tracing.md) enables the visualization of the flow of function calls across microservices and processes.
 Tracing spans are automatically captured for each endpoint call.

-Metrics such as latency, duration, byte size and count are collected automatically for all endpoint calls.
-Solution-specific metrics may be defined by the developer.
-Metrics are shipped to Prometheus via the [metrics core microservice](../structure/coreservices-metrics.md) and visualized in Grafana.
+[Metrics](../blocks/metrics.md) such as latency, duration, byte size and count are collected automatically for all microservice endpoint calls.
+Custom metrics may be defined by the developer.
+Metrics are stored in Prometheus and visualized with Grafana dashboards.

 [Errors](../blocks/error-capture.md) are unavoidable.
 When they occur, they are captured, augmented with a full stack trace, logged, metered (Grafana), [traced](../blocks/distrib-tracing.md) (Jaeger) and propagated up the stack to the upstream microservice.